Stonmai/boardback/README.md

 ## What is BoardBack?

-Capture anything from Chrome with one click, arrange it on an infinite canvas, draw connections, group ideas — all stored **privately on your device** with no account required.
+BoardBack is a **local-first visual workspace** for your browser tabs and bookmarks.
+No sign-up.
+No cloud.
+No tracking.
+Everything stays on your device.

+Open a new tab, capture it in one click, and drag it onto your personal canvas.
+Draw connections between ideas, group related research, and see the whole picture at a glance.

 ---

 ## Features

-- **Infinite canvas** — Drag, zoom, and arrange bookmarks and notes freely
+### 🗂 Visual Canvas
+Arrange bookmarks, notes, and web captures on an infinite canvas.
+Drag freely, zoom in/out, and group related items in labeled frames.

+### ⚡ One-Click Capture
-- **One-click capture** — Chrome extension captures the current tab or all open tabs at once
+The Chrome extension saves any tab — screenshot, title, URL, and metadata — directly to your canvas.
+Capture one tab or all open tabs at once.

-- **Paste URLs** — Drop any link onto the canvas directly
-- **Sticky notes** — Add text notes and connect them to bookmarks
-- **Groups** — Drag items into labeled group frames; auto-arrange by domain or tags
+### 🔗 Connections & Mapping
-- **Connections** — Draw edges between any two nodes to map your thinking
+Draw edges between any two nodes to map relationships, trace research threads, or plan a project visually.

+### 🏷 Tags & Filtering
-- **Tag filtering** — Color-tag bookmarks and filter the canvas instantly
+Color-tag bookmarks and filter the canvas instantly.
+Auto-arrange nodes by domain or tag for quick organization.

-- **Undo / Redo** — Full history with `Cmd+Z` / `Cmd+Shift+Z`
-- **100% local** — Data lives in your browser via IndexedDB; no cloud, no account, no tracking
+### 📝 Sticky Notes
+Add plain-text notes alongside your bookmarks.
+Connect them to any node to add context.

+### 🔒 100% Private
+All data lives in your browser's IndexedDB.
+Nothing is sent to a server.
+No account, no analytics, no telemetry.

+### 🌐 New Tab Override
+Optionally replace your browser's new tab page with your BoardBack workspace (requires the extension).

 ---